Manitoba earmarks $3.6M for partnership working toward 'safer, healthier' downtown: premier | CBC News

 The province also said Tuesday the non-profit St. Boniface Street Links will get $215,000 to operate its mobile outreach van, and Manitoba will also spend an additional $410,000 on increasing access to the opioid-overdose antidote naloxone.

-"What used to be less obvious can now be seen everywhere you look, and it's no longer isolated to our downtown," said Mark Chipman, chairman of the downtown partnership and CEO of True North, at a Tuesday news conference.
+"What used to be less obvious can now be seen everywhere you look, and it's no longer isolated to our downtown," said Mark Chipman, chairman of the downtown partnership and CEO of True North Sports & Entertainment, at a Tuesday news conference.

 "It's gone long past just being heartbreaking: it's become, in my humble opinion, a humanitarian crisis."